Editor's note: this blog post was originally written in 2016 and has been completely revamped and updated with the latest information. Enjoy!

 Shave that budget down

 Are we talking spare change in a coin jar?
-Or are you in the process of setting up another current account to deal with Christmas funds?
+Or are you going to set up another current account?

-Whichever category you fall under, make sure your family and friends are on board and support you in building your festive funds in the coming months.
+Whichever you decide, make sure your family and friends are on board and support you in building your festive funds in the run-up to Christmas.

 How to save money on Christmas presents